 For those without any of the listed coverages, a financial and medical screening is required.
 Please call to request a screening appointment and bring the items listed on the Financial Screening and Eligibility Documents.

-Co-pays start at $0 and vary based on income and/or enrollment plan.
+Co-pays only apply to the Family Planning Program, start at $0, and vary based on income and/or enrollment plan.

 The Women’s Health Program also provides local community outreach and educational presentations.
 Denton County Public Health’s (DCPH) Women’s Health Educator can provide presentations or information on diverse topics including: